 The future work composes an important part for the project to evolve, and many directions that could be explored for problem solving.
-The presented approaches regards the produced platform, and should be implemented taking into account the way it is implemented.
+The presented approaches regard the produced platform, and should be implemented taking into account the way of its implementation.